demisto/content/Packs/Elasticsearch/Integrations/Elasticsearch_v2/README.md

 ### get-mapping-fields
 ***
 Returns the schema of the index to fetch from.
-This command should be used for debugging purposes.
+This commmand should be used for debugging purposes.

 #### Base Command